 This Blog is for YOU...

-If you're a transperson - so as to know some from me and share some with me, and reaffirm that none of us is alone...
+If you are/were Gender Dysphoric - so as to know some from me and share some with me, and reaffirm that none of us is alone...
 To acknowledge that we have a treasure of insurmountable Courage, Strength and Hope in us.
-I have a feeling that God gave us slightly higher quantities of those special gifts :-) [If you have a question to ask me, you could write it as a Comment to one of the posts, and either I would reply to it as a Comment itself, or probably, respond in one of the future posts on this blog]
+I have a feeling that we were given slightly higher quantities of those special gifts :-) [If you have a question to ask me, you could write it as a Comment to one of the posts, and either I would reply to it as a Comment itself, or probably, respond in one of the future posts on this blog]

-If you're not a transperson - so as to understand what it means to be one.
+If you have never been Gender Dysphoric - so as to understand what it means to have a Gender Identity Disorder.
 Of course, it primarily depends on whether you want to or not.
 If you don't, please do make a quiet exit and try not to be a nuisance.

 If you're confused - so as to realize that everybody goes through a stage of confusion - the period could be short, or sometimes, very long.
 What is important is to acknowledge that being unsure until you're sure is as normal and as alright as night before day.